srollins/software-dev-materials/notes/advanced/devandtesting.md

 [System testing](http://en.wikipedia.org/wiki/System_testing) tests the entire, end-to-end system.
 System testing falls under the category of [black-box testing](http://en.wikipedia.org/wiki/Black-box_testing).
 Black-box testing advocates testing of the system without accessing the internal compoents.
 In other words, the system is treated like a black box and the tests explore whether the correct outputs are produced given appropriate inputs.
 No knowledge of the code or logic is exploited.

-#Implementing Software Tests#
+# Implementing Software Tests

-[JUnit](http://junit.org/) is the framework we have used for automated unit and integration testing this semester, but it is certainly not the only testing framework.
+[JUnit](http://junit.org/) is a common framework used for automated unit and integration testing, but it is certainly not the only testing framework.
 There is a lot of good information available on the [JUnit FAQ](https://github.com/junit-team/junit/wiki/FAQ).

-### JUnit Mechanics
+### JUnit Mechanics (with Eclipse)

 JUnit is integrated into Eclipse, however to use JUnit outside of Eclipse you can download [from here](http://junit.org/).